 Chongqing’s “Love Land” sex theme park was demolished earlier this year, so if you want to learn more about Chinese attitudes to sex throughout the ages, just take the train up to Shaoguan.

 Hiking recently in Shaoguan, in northern Guangdong, I was grateful for the handy suggestions offered by the local authorities, and I fell down the hillside paying the proper attention to health and safety.

 The Danxiashan region of the province is a weird landscape of forest punctuated by dramatic red sandstone formations and divided by meandering rivers.
 Some of the hilltops are dotted with shrines, fountains and old Zen Buddhist temples.
 It’s been declared a national nature reserve but has not received the fame accorded to Guilin — a good thing probably, since you can enjoy the peace and natural beauty without the nuisance of tour groups.

 There is a cable car up to the peak with the best view, but it’s relatively expensive and all the locals choose to take the steps.
 And why not?
 As long as they all slip with care, of course.

 Author of guidebooks for hiking in Hong Kong

-We are still sending books out as usual.
-However, since April 2020, airmail and Speedpost services from Hong Kong to many destinations are suspended due to a lack of flights.
-Until further notice, deliveries to addresses in Australia, Canada, New Zealand, the United Kingdom and United States may be made by surface mail, with an estimated arrival time of 25 to 31 days.
-Thank you for your patience, and stay safe!
+November 2020 update: We are still sending books out as usual.
+However, airmail services from Hong Kong to several destinations are suspended due to a lack of flights.
+Until further notice, deliveries to addresses in Canada, Ireland, Japan and New Zealand may be made by surface mail, with an estimated arrival time of 25 to 31 days.
+Thank you for your patience!
 Dismiss